Alon Cohen: Awards and recognition

-Cohen received the “VoIP Visionary Award” (2005) from Jeff Pulver's Pulvermedia and the VoIP Hall of Fame Award by TMCNET in 2015.
-Cohen was also named, by “The Marker”, the leading Israeli business newspaper, as one of the “100 Most Influential Israelis” in Israel's High Technology history in September 2005.
+Cohen received the "VoIP Visionary Award" (2005) from Jeff Pulver's Pulvermedia.
+Cohen was also named, by "The Marker", the leading Israeli business newspaper, as one of the "100 Most Influential Israelis" in Israel's High Technology history in September 2005.

 Cohen represented the State of Israel in the United Nations negotiations of the ITU Study Group 16 for the development and ratification of global VoIP standards.

 Cohen holds five US patents on different communications technologies, and co-authored more as part of VocalTec.